SchwabischesBauernbrot/KoboldAI-Client-Wiki/Soft-Prompts.md

 If you open up one of KoboldAI's soft prompt zip files, you will see a file called tensor.npy inside.
 This is the two-dimensional array (in NumPy array format) that we concatenate at the beginning of the embeddings, if you are curious.

 ## Creating your own
 You can use this [Easy Softprompt Tuner](https://henk.tech/softtuner) to create your own soft prompt.
+However, you must select/create a dataset before doing this.
+For formatting the dataset for softprompt training you can use this [Dumb text reformatter for NovelAI modules](https://ermela.net/dumb-reformatter/).